CodyAdam/puzzle__AI-screeps/README.md

 # About

-This repository contain my AI for screeps.
+This repository contains my AI for screeps.

 # What is Screeps ?